“I don’t get why anyone would buy a 10-year bond yielding 1.5%” – Former Colleague

 The above graph shows the same set of return data as the above table, but factors in the inflation to show our real return.
 Despite coming off the cycle low in the 10-year Treasury yield, bond returns across the yield curve posted positive real returns.

 While it is dangerous to draw absolute conclusions from such a small sample size, we can make a few observations…

-High nominal (before inflation) yields do not mean a high real return.
-Inflation and real return matter.
+- High nominal (before inflation) yields do not mean a high real return.
+Inflation and real returns matter.
 Look no further than the late 70s and early 80s.